Just Like Home

 Gail and her mother seemed to only eat bread and fruit when these bounteous breakfasts were so readily accessible.
 Considering how many restaurants had been telling us that they were out of supplies due to the heavy snows, it was amazing that our hostess had such a varied menu.
 What a great place this turned out to be.

-check it out.
-She explained that the wheel was a feat of modern engineering that allowed boats to move between two vastly different elevations on a local canal.
+to move between two vastly different elevations on a local canal.
 It was basically a boat elevator.

 The visitor center was free but parking was not.
 The visitor center was big and very warm.
 They had a couple of nice exhibits explaining how the wheel worked.
 On a normal canal boats move upstream by passing through a number of locks that fill with water thus lifting the boat higher at each successive lock.
 At Falkirk the difference in elevation is so great that they would have needed numerous locks to get the boats upriver.
 Instead they built this gigantic ferris wheel that lifts the boat and the water it's in up to the higher level.